 Audience: LinkedIn is most popular with people ages 30 to 64, as well as those with a college degree.9

 Start by: Making a company profile that highlights your experience.
 If you do freelance design, for example, upload samples of your best work as PDFs, photos, videos, or presentations.
 You can also join groups and connect with other professionals.

-Learn more in the LinkedIn Small Business Resource Center.
+Learn more from LinkedIn Small Business.

 YouTube is a video-sharing site that reaches more adults in the 18- to 34-year-old age group than any cable TV network.10

 Audience: YouTube skews strongly toward male users between 18 and 34.11

 Start by: Creating a channel for your business and uploading videos.
 If you own an auto repair shop, you may want to produce videos featuring your staff and your garage.
 Follow up with helpful "how-to" videos on at-home car detailing or finding trustworthy mechanics.

 Yelp helps over 100 million monthly visitors find local businesses and allows them to read and write customer reviews.12